WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## master, master/slave

-Avoid whenever possible.
+Avoid using whenever possible.
 Instead, replace *master* with a contextually relevant term such as *primary, main, original, parent, initiator, driver, controller, manager, mixer, aggregator, publisher, leader*, or *active*.
 Use *primary/secondary, primary/subordinate, principal/agent* or other relevant terms instead of *master/slave*.

 For more information, see [Replacing established terms](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/#replacing-established-terms).